Geometric Capacity of Transformers: A Tropical Geometry Perspective: Preliminaries and Tropical Formulation

 For the purpose of spatial partitioning analysis, we represent the attention mechanism as a continuous functional mapping $Z: \mathbb{R}^{d_k} \to \mathbb{R}^{d_v}$.
 For any arbitrary query vector $q \in \mathbb{R}^{d_k}$, the output is given by $Z(q) = \sum_{j} \text{softmax}(\langle q, k_j \rangle / \tau) v_j$, such that the $i$-th row of the output matrix is simply $z_i = Z(q_i)$.

-To analyze this strictly under the tropical framework, we evaluate the computation in the logarithmic domain, which corresponds to the native space of the tropical semiring.
-Since standard division corresponds to tropical subtraction (denoted as $\oslash$), the log-domain output acts as a difference of two functions.
+To analyze this under the tropical framework, we evaluate an auxiliary positive attention family in the log domain using the generalized max-plus convention, which allows real slope vectors and thus accommodates learned keys \citep{zhang2018tropical}.
+Since ordinary division becomes tropical subtraction $\oslash$, the log-domain output is expressed as the difference of two tropical max-affine functions.

-\begin{definition}[Log-Lifted Tropical Representation of Attention] Let $c \in \{1, \dots, d_v\}$ denote a specific output channel dimension.
-To preserve value information under the tropical limit, we introduce a formal algebraic device called \textbf{log-lifting}, parameterizing strictly positive standard values as $v_{j,c} = e^{\tilde{v}_{j,c}/\tau}$, where $\tilde{v}_{j,c} \in \mathbb{R}$ is the log-lifted value.
-As $\tau \to 0$, the log-domain attention output for the $c$-th channel of the $i$-th token converges to: